micpango/pusher-plugin/README.md

 # Grails plugin for Pusher

-This plugin is a wrapper for the [Pusher](http://pusher.com/) REST API.
+This plugin is a wrapper for the [Pusher](http://pusher.com/) Publisher API.

 ### Installation